Ravenblack7575/catoligo/README.md

 **Formula**:

-This formula was published at https://ucmp.berkeley.edu/museum/MPL/oligosinfo.html
+The formula used in the script is from https://ucmp.berkeley.edu/museum/MPL/oligosinfo.html

 > Tm ≈ (81.5 + (16.6 * log10([Na+])) + (0.41 * (%GC))) - (675 / (oligonucleotide length))